sakshishah6/java-utility-app/General/README.md

-A Java Utility App with features including: modifiable timetable, timer/stopwatch
+A Java Utility App with the following features: calendar, schedule, stopwatch, timer.